Book Online

 Toothache and facial pain

-Toothache is usually caused by deep decay, abscesses, cracked teeth, infected wisdom teeth, sinusitis or muscle and joint inflammation from tooth grinding.
-The dentist will do a thorough examination, x-rays and may require other investigations to find the cause of the pain.
-Once this has been discovered the dentist will be able to manage the problem appropriately and resolve the pain.
-Often painkillers and antibiotics are prescribed to manage pain until the appropriate treatment can be performed.
+Deep decay, abscesses, cracked teeth, infected wisdom teeth, sinusitis or muscle and joint inflammation from tooth grinding usually cause toothache.
+The dentist will do a thorough examination and x-rays and may require other investigations to find the cause of the pain.
+Once this has been discovered, the dentist can manage the problem appropriately and resolve the pain.
+Often, painkillers and antibiotics are prescribed to manage pain until the appropriate treatment can be performed.

 Facial swelling

-A swelling may arise in the mouth or externally around the face, jaws and neck and can be caused by trauma (internal bleeding, swelling due to fracture, and joint dislocation), infection or inflammation.
-Acute swelling in the head and neck area is potentially life threatening and needs immediate attention as it can cause obstruction of the airway, making breathing difficult.
+A swelling may arise in the mouth or externally around the face, jaws and neck.
+It can be caused by trauma (internal bleeding, swelling due to fracture, joint dislocation), infection or inflammation.
+Acute swelling in the head and neck area is potentially life-threatening and needs immediate attention as it can obstruct the airway, making breathing difficult.

-We can manage swelling through the application of ice and the prescribing of anti-inflammatories or anti-biotics.
-This can mitigate the dangers and discomfort of swelling until we are able to treat its underlying cause.
+We can manage swelling through the application of ice and the prescribing of anti-inflammatories or antibiotics.
+This can mitigate the dangers and discomfort of swelling until we can treat its underlying cause.

 Facial swelling after a dental surgical procedure is not unusual and is rarely a cause for concern.
 We often prescribe anti-inflammatories after dental surgery to reduce such swelling.